 The components used for thermal fluid heating equipment will be made mostly based on thermal fluid selection, process, and application.
 Some of the components to consider include:

 Piping for thermal fluid heating systems, for example, will generally be 3 to 6 inches.
 This allows for a good flow with minimal heat loss.
-The pipes will typically be made with steel.
+The pipes are typically steel.
 Steel is a good choice because it offers corrosion protection, excellent heat transfer qualities, and lower costs.
 For these same reasons steel is commonly used for flanges in thermal fluid heating processes.

 The type of fluid used is an important safety consideration.
 For one, the fluid must suit the temperature requirements to prevent any issues.
 Also, fluids should be ideally non-poisonous and stable, this is for environmental and employee safety.